 Most Walkable Neighborhoods in Richmond

-Richmond proper is one of the best regions in the area for walkability.
+Richmond proper is one of the best regions in the area for walkable neighborhoods.
 Streets lined with historic row homes and local businesses on every corner.
 If you are looking to feel connected to the community and immerse yourself in the local charm, check out the neighborhoods below.
 You can also check out our more suburban neighborhood guide if you are looking to move farther away from the city.

 The most walkable area in Richmond with a Walk Score of 95 according to Redfin is VCU.
 Due to its proximity to the University, you do not need a car for most errands or to visit the majority of restaurants and coffee shops.
 Thus, making it the perfect place for someone looking for an active and convenient community.